-The Food Network has been giving some serious love to Phoenix— so we decided to
+The Food Network has given some serious love to Phoenix over the years— so we decided to

 brag roundup all the Greater Phoenix restaurants that have been featured.